 It’s no surprise to many disgruntled pet owners that many veterinary clinics rely on revenue from vaccines.

-Happily for the dogs, many vets have replaced vaccinations with titer testing.
+Happily for the dogs, many vets now offer titer testing.

 The problem with this is twofold: one, they are replacing yearly or triennial vaccination with yearly or triennial titer testing, and two, titers are expensive.